Final Shop Opening of the year Nov 26-30th Live from 4pm GMT

 Looking at your eye prescription, it can seem like a jumble of confusing numbers and terms.

 Understanding what these mean isn’t exactly necessary, but it’d nice to at least have an idea of what’s going on with your precious peppers.
+An eye prescription is divided into three parts including spherical, cylindrical, and axis.

 Let’s dive in.